-In summary, RFRA gives every American a chance to live according to what she -- not a government official -- understands to be the demands of her religious conscience.
-RFRA is not a radical law, unless one believes that the concept of religious freedom is a radical notion rather than an inalienable right.
+In summary, RFRA gives all Americans a chance to live as they -- not government officials -- understand the demands of their religious consciences.
+RFRA is not a radical law, unless one believes that the concept of religious liberty is a radical notion rather than an inalienable right.

 III.
-Because RFRA is the essential federal law that protects every American's religious freedom, an attack on RFRA is an attack on all Americans' religious freedom.
+Because RFRA is the federal law that actually protects religious liberty, an attack on RFRA is an attack on religious liberty.